mfkiwl/RxInfer.jl/docs/src/contributing/overview.md

 ### Style conventions

 We use default [Julia style guide](https://docs.julialang.org/en/v1/manual/style-guide/index.html).
-We list here a few important points and our modifications to the Julia style guide:
+Here we list a few important points and our modifications to the Julia style guide:

 - Use 4 spaces for indentation
 - Type names use `UpperCamelCase`.
 For example: `AbstractFactorNode`, `RandomVariable`, etc..